gustavoisensee/emails-input-react/README.md

 # Miro Component Library

-This project builds into a diagnostic library independent of technology such as react, vue or angular, the only thing needed to use it are HTML and Javascript.
+This project builds a diagnostic component library independent of technology such as react, vue or angular, the only things needed to use it are HTML and Javascript.
 This project was created with:
 * create react app
 * storybook